LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 # Setup Remote Overrides

-!!!warning "PLEASE READ"
-    Remote overrides in Loop is in its initial testing. **This is by no means bug-free.** If you choose to do this, there are some special setup steps for deploying a special branch of Nightscout and using a testing branch of Loop called "remote-overrides".
-If you do not feel you are capable of doing these special steps right now, please wait until some more testing is done by others.
-This page is created only to help answer questions in bulk...NOT AS AN ANNOUNCEMENT THAT REMOTE OVERRIDES IS PRIME-TIME READY.
-REPEAT: This is still an initial testing branch...if things work out though, the only part of these directions that will change is Step 3: Update Nightscout Site will be slightly different procedure, but will still need to be done.
-You'd still need to update your Loop, you'd still need to create a key for Apple Push Notification services.

 You can now use your Nightscout site to remotely set and cancel your override presets in your Loop app.

 What?!
 Yes, really...you can set/cancel an override remotely for your child's Loop.

-Here's the breaking information on this:

-1. You will need to update your Loop app.
+!!!info "What you will need to do.."

+    1. Update your Loop app and use "dev" branch for the update

-2. You will need to create a Key for an Apple Push Notifications service (APNs)
+    2. Create a Key for an Apple Push Notifications service (APNs)

-3. You will then need to update your Nightscout site and add some "config vars" lines in your Heroku settings.
+    3. Update your Nightscout site and add some "config vars" lines in your Heroku settings.

-## Step 1: Updating Loop for remote-overrides
+## Step 1: Updating Loop app

-Remote overrides are in dev branch now (as of October 13th), so you'll have to update your Loop to use this upated dev branch if you want to get this feature working.
+Remote overrides are in dev branch now, so you'll have to update your Loop to use this upated dev branch if you want to get this feature working.
 Be sure to review all the steps for updating your Loop app [here](https://loopkit.github.io/loopdocs/build/updating/).

 ## Step 2: Apple Push Notifications